box-community/sample-document-skills/rossum-invoice-intelligence/README.md

 # Rossum Invoice Intelligence

-Use the [Rossum API](https://rossum.ai/) to automatically extract data from invoices and attach them to your files as metadata.
+Use the [Rossum API](https://rossum.ai/developers) to automatically extract data from invoices and attach them to your files as metadata.

+[Rossum](https://rossum.ai/) is an invoice data capture tool that specializes in extracting fields common to your typical invoice.
+The data returned from Rossum can include fields like amount, tax details, invoice ID, sender name and receiver name.

 ![Rossum Custom Skill](./sample_invoice.png)